EmilianPostolache/stable-audio-controlnet/README.md

 - [x] Use time conditioning in demo.
 - [x] Add controlnet conditioning scale.
 - [ ] Release demo checkpoints.
+- [ ] Add multi-controlnet.
-- [ ] Generalize to inputs other than audio.
+- [ ] Generalize to inputs other than audio (envelope & chords control).

 #  Demo
 In the following we detail training a model for music source accompaniment generation on MusDB.